National Human Genome Research Institutes

 Department of Health and Human Services

-The National Human Genome Research Institute (NHGRI) at the National Institutes of Health (NIH) seeks highly-motivated applicants for a scientific administrative position as a Scientific Program Analyst in Rockville, Maryland.
+The National Human Genome Research Institute (NHGRI) at the National Institutes of Health (NIH) seeks highly-motivated applicants for several scientific administrative openings as a Scientific Program Analyst in Rockville, Maryland.

 Candidates for this position will carry out duties in support of the NHGRI mission, including:

 Organize, provide logistical support, and attend conference calls, scientific meetings and workshops.

 Prepare meeting agendas and minutes accurately.

 Respond to inquiries on scientific and programmatic issues in a timely manner.

 Organize, prepare and analyze in details scientific and programmatic reports.

 Prepare tables, graphs and slides for presentations.